andykuo1/smart-slate/NOTES.md

   - Probably a document list with then each file as a document itself.
 - Over time, each project update will that document file by itself.
   - Only the latest updated document is preferred.

+---

+SHOT HASH -> editing identifier
+SHOT NUMBER -> quick reference for the editor

+Sequence of shots are determined:

+- in storyboard
+  - useful to have shot info in app to relay on set.
+- or while editing
+  - useful to have shot info on screen for quick reference.

+moving shots between scenes are rare.

+- because it breaks continuity
+- usually just object close-ups (cause they don't have continuity)

+Once recorded it cannot rename.

+- On import, if it fails to find location, then just dump it.
+The editor will have to figure it out.